Agegnehu Teshager: Political career

 Agegnehu has previously served in different government roles, such as State Minister of Agriculture and Rural Development.
 He had served as Deputy Head of the Oromia Region State Office.
 Agegnehu played a significant role during the Tigray War.
-On 8 November 2020, he has been appointed as the president of Amhara Region, succeeding Temesgen Tiruneh.
+On 8 November 2020, he was appointed as the president of Amhara Region, succeeding Temesgen Tiruneh.
 His appointment was endorsed by the Amhara Regional Council.
 During his presidency, Agegnehu addressed the situation of Tigray War and the attacks of Raya, Tselemt, Wag, and Wolkait by the Tigray forces in July 2021, stating "The Amhara militias, the Special Force and the Defense Force are fighting against TPLF.
 The enemy is at full scale attack at Raya front while there are attempts of attack at Telemit, Wag, and Wolkayit."
 He encouraged people to stand with the Ethiopian National Defense Force and Amhara Special Forces to counter TPLF offensive.

 On 4 October 2021, he was elected as Speaker of House of Federation by the parliament.
 Yilkal Kefale succeeded him as the next President of Amhara Region.